-- TOEFL iBT minimum score of 100

-- ❖ TOEFL paper based with minimum of 600 and TWE

-- IELTS minimum score of 7.0

-Please see the English Department website for current score requirements.
+- TOEFL iBT minimum overall score of 100, with minimum reading and writing subskill scores of 26 - TOEFL paper based with minimum overall score of 600 - ❖ IELTS minimum overall score of 7.0, with minimum reading and writing band scores of 7.0 Please see the English Department website for current score requirements.

 Students are admitted in particular areas of specialization.
-If a student wishes to move from one area of specialization to another within the general MA (such as from Literature to Rhetoric and Professional Writing) or to move from one MA degree program into another MA degree program (such as the MA in English to the MA with Option in Professional Writing), the student must submit an application to and receive approval for that change from the Admissions Committee.
+If a student wishes to move from one area of specialization to another within the general MA (such as from Literature to Screen Studies) or to move from one MA degree program into another MA degree program (such as the General MA in English to the MA with Option in Professional Writing), the student must submit an application to the English Graduate office and receive approval for that change from the Admissions Committee.
 The application must include a new statement of purpose and a new writing sample, which will be considered along with the rest of the student's graduate file.
 Since this application will be an internal English Department matter, students will not pay an application fee.
 If the Admissions Committee does not grant the request, the student will have the option of continuing in the area of specialization into which he or she was admitted.